eait-itig/flow-collector/README.md

 # flow-collector(8)

-flow-collector aggregates IP flow data and stores it in a ClickHouse database.
+flow-collector aggregates IP flow data for storage in a ClickHouse database.

 IP flows are generated from packets captured on one or more Ethernet